-- See your doctor for a regular breast examination and ask about the value of a mammogram (an x-ray of the breast) as part of your regular breast screening if you are at increased risk.
+- See your doctor for a regular breast examination and ask about the value of a mammogram (an x-ray of the breast) as part of your regular breast screening if you’re at increased risk.

-- If you are over 50, have a mammogram every two years.
+- If you are over 50, make sure to have a mammogram every two years.

 If you’re between 50 and 69 you should have a mammogram every two years, even if you don’t have any symptoms of breast cancer.
 Women aged 40-49 and those over 70 are also eligible for free screening, but are not actively recruited by BreastScreen.
 Talk to your doctor or call BreastScreen in your state for an appointment.

 Become familiar with the natural shape and feel of your own breasts, so you can be aware of any changes that may occur.

 - Look for any changes in the size and shape of your breasts, skin colour, the way your breasts feel, or the sudden appearance of a raised thickening or lump in your breast or armpit.

 - Check for any changes in your nipples, especially when you stretch your arm or chest muscles.
 Look to see whether your nipples have begun to turn inwards or point in a different direction.
 Check for rashes, soreness or any bloodstained liquid coming from your nipples.

 - It’s common to feel some pain in your breasts during your period, but take notice of pain that’s only occurring in one area, or different to what you normally experience.

 - Most lumps and changes are not cancer but if you notice a change in your breasts, talk to your doctor as soon as possible.

 Reducing your risk